Skip to content

 The model ships the "Manfred von Richthofen" in august 1943 just after being commissioned.

-This is a mix of parts form various model kits and 3D prints.
-The hull is taken form an Aoshima 1/700 scale Bismarck, parts of this kit were also used for the island structure.
+This is a mix of parts from various model kits and 3D prints.
+The hull is taken from an Aoshima 1/700 scale Bismarck, parts of this kit were also used for the island structure.
 The flight deck is from an Revell USS Intrepid kit (don't know the scale), parts of this kit were also used on the island.

 The AA guns are from two Tirpitz/Bismarck Revell 1/700 kits, the Me109, Ju87 and Fi 167 are Trumpeter models.
 The hangar is designed with Tinkercad and 3D printed on an Anycubic Mega FDM printer, same is for some smaller parts used on the island and flight deck.